Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

 In the example above, we see that the matrix form of $Z_G(Y)$ need not be a multiplication matrix for a group, as it is for the abelian case, essentially because the image of an irreducible may not itself be irreducible.
 However this example is still special in that only one object in the middle groupoid $G \times G \wquot G$ contributes to any given matrix entry.
 This is not true in general.
 The following (abbreviated) example illustrates the point in a more general framework than the above.

 \begin{example} If $G = S_4$, then $\fc{S^1} = S_4 \wquot S_4$ has isomorphism classes given by the conjugacy classes of permutations of 4 elements.
-These are classified by 4-box young diagrams, of which there are five:{ { }} In the same way, $\fc{S^1 \cup S^1}$ has isomorphism classes given by pairs of such diagrams.
-Then as usual,
+These are classified by 4-box Young diagrams, of which there are five:{ { }} In the same way, $\fc{S^1 \cup S^1}$ has isomorphism classes given by pairs of such diagrams.

 As in Example \ref{ex:zgs3}, we find a single block of $Z_{S_4}(Y)$, namely the block corresponding to $( (${ {$\yng(3,1)$}}$ , ${ {$\yng(3,1)$}}$) , ${ {$\yng(3,1)$}}$ ) $.
 Here we are using the diagram which corresponds to the conjugacy class of a 3-cycle (i.e. a permutation of four elements with one fixed point).
 In the usual cycle notation for permutations, this object is $[(123)(4)]$.